yoavfreund/Bathymetry/sampleData/README.md

 This is the feature names array in the python script that I'm running.

 ---
-## This section describes the columns in sample.cm in the respective order the columns are list in `sample.cm`.
+## This section describes the columns in sample.cm in the respective order the columns are listed in `sample.cm`.
 ## long

 Pretty much as the name suggests, it is the longitude of the data collected.